marionmari/pyGPs/doc/source/GPR_FITC.rst

 **[Theory]**
 Note that the predictive variance is overestimated outside the support of the inducing inputs.
-In a multivariate example where densely sampled inducing inputs are infeasible, one can simply use a random subset of the training points.
+In a multivariate example where densely sampled inducing inputs are infeasible, one can also try to simply use a random subset of the training points.